kuzzleio/documentation-old/src/guide/essentials/persisted.md

 Here we have now defined the type `date` for the field labeled `birthday` in our `mycollection` collection.
 Defining types in this way can be especially useful when dealing with specific types (`date`, `geo_shape`, etc.), full-text search, or complex data structures.

-Please note that the mapping rules of a collection cannot be updated once they are created, this is true whether you create the rules yourself using our API or whether Elasticsearch generates the rules automatically based on the input documents it processes.
-Because of this, you should almost always define mapping rules when you first create your collections and before creating any documents.
+Please note that the mappings of a collection cannot be updated once they are created, this is true whether you create the rules yourself using our API or whether Elasticsearch generates the rules automatically based on the input documents it processes.
+Because of this, you should almost always define mappings when you first create your collections and before creating any documents.

 ---